 Society of St. Pius X, Singapore

 The Priestly Fraternity of St Pius X (Fraternitas Sacerdotalis Sancti Pii X, or FSSPX) was founded in Switzerland on 1st November 1970.
 It was established in a rented house by Archbishop-Bishop Emeritus Marcel Lefebvre, retired Superior General of the Congregation of the Holy Ghost and previously Pope Pius XII’s Apostolic Delegate to French Africa, after he was approached by many young men who requested a traditional priestly formation.

 The Society was canonically instituted under the authorisation of Bishop Charriere of the Roman Catholic Diocese of Lausanne-Geneva-Fribourg, and approved by Cardinal Wright, Roman Curia Prefect of the Congregation of the Clergy.
 In the Swiss village of Econe, a house that the Canons of Great St Bernard had put up for sale was bought by the local Catholic faithful and donated to the new Fraternity to save the property from secularisation.
 This became the new seminary grounds with the approbation of Bishop Nestor Adam of the Diocese of Sion.

 By 1974, one out of every six French seminarians studied in Econe, the SSPX Sisters had been formed, and apostolates in Britain, United States, Italy and France had been created.
-The FSSPX continued to teach exactly what the Church had always taught, despite criticism from some of the authorities who wanted a more liberal and modern church, and has since grown into an international priestly society of six seminaries and about 700 priests stationed in more than 800 chapels and churches across over 70 countries upon the invitation of local Catholics yearning for the Tradition of the Faith.
+The FSSPX continued to teach exactly what the Church had always taught, despite criticism from some of the authorities who wanted a more liberal and modern church, and has since grown into an international priestly society of six seminaries and about 700 priests, and has established more than 800 chapels and churches in over 70 countries upon the invitation of local Catholics yearning for the Tradition of the Faith.